ManTa 3 |

 | [ patternCaml {;patternCaml} ]

-| patternCaml :: patternCaml
+| patternCaml :: patternCamlpatternMatchCaml:

 patternCaml [when exprCaml]->exprCaml

-{| patternCaml [when exprCaml] ->exprCaml}
+{| patternCaml [when exprCaml] ->exprCaml}multipleMatchCaml:

-{patternCaml}+ [when exprCaml]->exprCaml
+{patternCaml}+ [when exprCaml]->exprCamlletBindingCaml:

 patternCaml = exprCaml

-| value-name {patternCaml}+ [: typeExprCaml] = exprCaml
+| value-name {patternCaml}+ [: typeExprCaml] = exprCamlinfix-op:

 infix-symbol